-Chickens hail from all over the world, but it seems we need to know more about those from Asia.
+Chickens are found all over the world, with some of the most unique breeds originating from Asia.
 So now, let’s focus our attention on chickens that come from the Orient.
 It’s time to get to know these 6 Asian breeds today!

 Chickens From The East

 The domestic chicken breeds that we know now have a very interesting origin.
-It’s believed that they come from four species of wild jungle fowl found in the Southeast Asian region.
+The domestic chickens we know today are believed to have originated from four species of wild jungle fowl native to the Southeast Asian region.
 There’s one particular species, the Red jungle fowl, and it’s said to be the predecessor of domestic chickens.

 1. Cochin from China

 The Cochin chickens come from the Chinese province of Shanghai.
 The development of this breed happened around the 1840s.
 Due to its attractiveness and beauty, there was a lot of fanfare from the West over this breed.
 It was one of those breeds that prompted the whole “hen fever.”

 When the Cochin was brought to the United States, breeders worked on perfecting this breed.
 It was initiated into the American Poultry Association (APA) around 1874.
 They were also brought to the United Kingdom around the same time.